Tokimeki Memorial 4: Main characters

 The female lead of Tokimeki Memorial 4, Maki is a compassionate, cheerful, sincere, and honest person who can get along with everyone and likes to help people around her.
-Due to this, she readily volunteers to become the class representative and later on the president of the student union.
-Her favorite hobby, other than helping people, is listening to J-pop music.
+She becomes the class representative, later joins the student union, and subsequently serves as its president.
+Her hobbies include listening to J-pop music.
 Her closest friend is Tsugumi Godo.
-Player will encounter Maki for the first time on the first day of class, as she will sit next to him.
+Maki first appears on the first day of class, seated next to the protagonist.
 Even if players don't date her, she will still help with a lot of things, especially with setting "special skills", which allows the player to obtain skills useful in variety of aspects.

 Maki's storyline mainly revolves around her wish to become a nurse and hesitation that comes with it.